marshki/MOTD/README.md

 **In OS X:** place `motd.sh` in: `.bash_profile`, e.g.: `cat motd.sh > ~/.bash_profile`.

-**In Ubuntu 16.04 LTS:** you may want to disable the "Message-of-the-Day" files in: `/etc/update-motd.s`.
+**In Ubuntu 16.04:** you may want to disable the "Message-of-the-Day" files in: `/etc/update-motd.s`.
 To view these messages:
 `sudo run-parts /etc/update-motd.d`.
 To disable them: `sudo chmod -v 644 /etc/update-motd.d/*`.
 (You can revert these changes with: `sudo chmod -v 744 /etc/update-motd.d/*` if needed).